alok-ailawadi/alok-ailawadi.github.io/articles/Optional.md

 ```

 ## Summary
- Optional serves two puposes
+ Optional serves two purposes
- 1. As you see from the examples above , Optional takes *NullPointerException* out of equation.
+ 1. As you see from the examples above, Optional takes *NullPointerException* out of the equation.
 It also forces the
  programmer to make provisions for *absence of value*.
  2. The code is more readable.
 Much better than code blocks of *if(milk!=null)*